CPJKU/cpjku_dcase22/README.md

 ```
 # Running Code:

-After downloading the dataset and setting up the path to the dataset in **datasets/dcase22/dcase22t1.py** and **dcase22t1_as.py** terminal can be used to run the commands:
+After downloading the dataset and setting up the path to the dataset in **datasets/dcase22/dcase22t1.py** and **dcase22t1_as.py**, the terminal can be used to run the commands:

 **models.net** is used to set up different configs of the model:

 **basedataset.audio_processor** is used to setup different configs for the dataset processor

-custom configs can be written in **experiments/dcase22/t1/config_updates.py** in the format of dictionaries
+Custom configs can be written in **experiments/dcase22/t1/config_updates.py** in the format of dictionaries.
-thse configs can be called by their names
+These configs can be called by their names.

 ## examples:

-**models.net.rho** sets the receptive field of the network. default is 4
+**models.net.rho** sets the receptive field of the network. default: 4

-**models.net.s2_group** sets the grouping of convolution. default is 1
+**models.net.s2_group** sets the grouping of convolution. default: 1

-**basedataset.audio_processor.sr**: sets the sampling rate of the raw audio file defaults is 44100
+**basedataset.audio_processor.sr**: sets the sampling rate of the raw audio file, default: 44100

 **basedataset.audio_processor.resample_only**: sets the preprocessor to only resample the audio file

-**soft_targets_weight_long**: sets the weights for the soft targets of the teacher during loss calculation
+**soft_targets_weight_long**: weight for the distillation loss

-**temperature:** sets the softness for the logits of teachers
+**temperature:** configures the softness for the soft targets

 **random_sec:** selects random 1 second from 10 seconds of audio

-**mixup_alpha:** >0 augment audio file using mixup
+**mixup_alpha:** >0 augments audio file using mixup

-**mixstyle_alpha:** >0 augment audio using mixstyle
+**mixstyle_alpha:** >0 augments audio using mixstyle

-**quantization:** ==1 at the end of training performs quantization and returns final accuracy and loss based on quantized model
+**quantization:** =1 at the end of training performs quantization and returns final accuracy and loss based on quantized model

-**models.teacher_net.teachers_list**: list of pretrained teacher for assembling , repo contains 2 sample teachers
+**models.teacher_net.teachers_list**: list of pretrained teacher for ensembling, repo contains 2 sample teachers

 **cp_mini_resnet:** named config to set width, depth and rho of cp_resnet as well as weight decay of the network